mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/installation.md

 The mongocxx driver builds on top of the MongoDB C driver.

-* For mongocxx-3.0.x, we recommend the latest stable version of libmongoc (currently version 1.5.0 at the time this page was written).
+* For mongocxx-3.1.x, libmongoc 1.5.0 or later is required.
-* For mongocxx-3.1.0 release candidates, libmongoc 1.5.0 or later is required.
+* For mongocxx-3.0.x, we recommend the last 1.4.x version of libmongoc

 Unless you know that your package manager offers a high-enough version, you will need to download and build from the source code.
 Get a tarball from